tableaunoir/ideas-and-thoughts/canvas-vs-svg.md

-Question: should Tableaunoir use Canvas or SVG?
+Question: should Tableaunoir use Canvas or SVG? (currently it is canvas-based)

 |   | Canvas | SVG |
 |---|--------|-----|